alexandroid000/alexandroid000.github.io/_pages/about.md

 ### Recent News

+-   **May 2023**: I was selected as a [Cyber-Physical Systems Rising Star](https://risingstars.linklab.virginia.edu/2023/participants/alexandra-nilles.html)!
 -   **November 2022**: Attended [DARS](https://dars2022.org/#/) for the first time and presented work on collective systems of Braitenberg vehicles.
-Such a wonderful conference, and so encouraging to see so much discussion of environmental and public health applications!
+A wonderful conference with much discussion of environmental and public health applications!
+-   **August 2022**: I will serve as interim PI for the CEI lab for several months, as part of the NSF Career-Life Balance Program.
+Congrats to Kirstin and Nils on the new addition to their family!
--   **May 2022**: I will be attending ICRA 2022 in-person in Philly to co-organize workshops on [math](https://idsc.ethz.ch/research-frazzoli/workshops/compositional-robotics.html) and [art](https://roboticart.org/icra2022/)!
+-   **May 2022**: I will be attending ICRA 2022 in-person in Philadelphia to co-organize workshops on [math](https://idsc.ethz.ch/research-frazzoli/workshops/compositional-robotics.html) and [art](https://roboticart.org/icra2022/)!
 -   **Spring 2022:** I have assisted with [one paper](https://ieeexplore.ieee.org/abstract/document/9501972) and [led another](https://ieeexplore.ieee.org/abstract/document/9501972) on soft, inflatable robot